Paga-Developer-Community/paga-checkout-magento-plugin/README.md

 For bug reports and feature requests directly related to this plugin, please use the [issue tracker](https://github.com/pagadevcomm/paga-magento-expresscheckout-plugin/issues).

-For general support or questions about your Paga account, you can reach out by sending a message from [our website](service@mypaga.com).
+For general support or questions about your Paga account, you can reach out by sending a mail to [mailto](service@mypaga.com).